google/trillian/docs/storage/storage.md

 In the current RDBMS storage implementation log clients queue new leaves to the log, and a `LeafData` record is created.
 Further writes to the Merkle Tree are coordinated by the sequencer, which adds leaves to the tree.
 The sequencer is responsible for ordering the leaves and creating the `SequencedLeafData` row linking the leaf and its sequence number.
-If there are duplicate leaves in the log then they share `LeafData` rows.
 Queued submissions that have not been sequenced are not accessible via the log APIs.

 When leaves are added to the tree they are processed by a `merkle/compact_merkle_tree`, this causes a batched set of tree node updates to be applied.
 Each update is given its own revision number.
 The